 You can then proceed to your WordPress dashboard by clicking on the ‘Log In’ button.

-Step 4.
 Enabling Pretty Permalinks in WAMP

-However if you still see the ‘page not found’ error on your pages after changing the permalinks from Settings » Permalinks in WordPress, then simply follow our guide on how to enable custom permalinks in WAMP.
+However, if you still see the ‘page not found’ error on your pages after changing the permalinks from Settings » Permalinks in WordPress, then simply follow our guide on how to enable custom permalinks in WAMP.

-Bonus: Migrating from WAMP to Live
+Bonus: Migrating WordPress from Local to Live

-We’ve also written a separate guide on how to move WordPress from WAMP local server to a live site.
+We’ve also written a separate guide on how to move WordPress from local server to a live site.
 Hopefully, you’ll find it helpful when you are ready to deploy your local site to production.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.